The technology is hurting the one group it's supposed to help-doctors.

-Editor's Note: which features contributions from members of the medical community.
+Editor's Note: Welcome to Medical Economics' blog section which features contributions from members of the medical community.
 These blogs are an opportunity for bloggers to engage with readers about a topic that is top of mind, whether it is practice management, experiences with patients, the industry, medicine in general, or healthcare reform.
 The series continues with this blog by Glen Stream, MD, FAAFP, MBI, a family physician practicing in La Quinta, California, who is also past president of the American Academy of Family Physicians.
 He serves as the president and board chair of Family Medicine for America’s Health.
-The views expressed in these blogs are those of their respective contributors and do not represent the views of or UBM Medica.
+The views expressed in these blogs are those of their respective contributors and do not represent the views of Medical Economics or UBM Medica.

 While a far cry from the health information technology available today, European doctors in the 1800s adopted the technology of their day-rudimentary tools like scalpels, probes and a revolutionary device invented by a French physician in 1816: a wooden tube that doctors used to listen and diagnose heart and lung diseases.
 It’s called a stethoscope.